syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 ## Zoom pan the diagram

 * When a large diagram is loaded, only certain portion of the diagram is visible.
-The remaining portions are clipped.
+The remastering portions are clipped.
 Clipped portions can be explored by scrolling the scrollbars or panning the diagram.
 * Diagram can be zoomed in or out by using Ctrl + mouse wheel.

 ![Zoom Pan in Blazor Diagram](images/blazor-diagram-zoom-pan.gif)